allamberto/CSE20289-Assignments/homework07/README.md

     much is allocated for each attribute in the struct.

     1. Explain what the code `assert(n->string.letter == '\n')` would result in?
-      We checked for characters that needed to be escaped when we set our symbol (including the new line character) so this assert would be true and do nothing.
+      This could would be false because the \n isn't escaped like we do when we assign symbol in our set symbol function so it will return a newline.

     1. Given that `symbol` is a **union** type, is it ever possible for both the `letter` and `string` of the symbol `\n` to co-exist (that is, the